danielssonn/blockchain-oracles/Award/README.md

 - [x] Find Contract tab, you should see verified checkmark
 - [x] Select Write Contract
 - [x] Connect your Metamask on Kovan testnet, make sure you have some test ETH (https://faucets.chain.link/)
-- [x] Fund your Award contract to set the Award budget via addAwardBalance()
+- [x] Fund your Award contract to set the Award budget via addToAwardsBudget()
-- [x] Set how much each award will be via setAwardAmount (in Wei).
+- [x] Set how much each award will be via setAwardAmountETH (in Wei).
 - [x] Default is 1ETH (1+ 18 zeros), it might be a challenge to get this much test ETH - so lower this.
-- [x] Create an award by minting, use https://gateway.pinata.cloud/ipfs/QmXreJ8rdSBihsDSVKkNG4J44VDJ8Et6bDsKdmBdfGyXH1 as tokenURI to test
+- [x] Create an award by mintWinner(), use https://gateway.pinata.cloud/ipfs/QmXreJ8rdSBihsDSVKkNG4J44VDJ8Et6bDsKdmBdfGyXH1 as tokenURI to test
 - [ ] Will need to generate the Award metadata and tokenURI - and push it to IPFS as part of the minting process
 - [ ] POAP business is TBD, follow the same split/composition rationale with NFTs?
 - [x] Award should be vesting